Watercolour and Works on Paper Restoration

-The restoration of watercolour paintings and artworks on paper can be a particularly delicate process.
-Paintings are often completed on fragile paper, and are more susceptible to tears, punctures, mould and insect infestation.
+The restoration of watercolour paintings and artworks on paper including etchings, engravings, pastels and pencil drawings can be a particularly delicate process but gives fantastic results.
+The artwork is often completed on fragile paper, and are more susceptible to tears, punctures, mould and insect infestation.

 - Other common issues that affect watercolours include mould, foxing and staining from acid damage.